johnridesabike/bikewalklife/posts/2021/07/what-to-know-about-georgia-s-new-3-foot-passing-law.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  You may have seen that Georgia recently passed a new "3-foot passing law."
+  This is good news for bicycle riders, so let's look at what it means exactly.

 ---
 You may have seen that Georgia recently passed a new "3-foot passing law."
 This is good news for bicycle riders, so let's look at what it means exactly.